parmegv/leap_doc/docs/design/nicknym.md

 * **user key**: A public/private key pair associated with a user address.
 If not specified, "user key" refers to the public key.
 * **provider key**: A public/private key pair owned by the provider.
 The address associated with this key is just the domain of the service provider.
 * **validated key**: A key is "validated" if the nickagent has bound the user address to a public key.
 * **nickagent**: Client side program that manages a user's contact list, the public keys they have encountered and validated, and the user's own key pairs.
+The nickagent may also expose an API for other local applications to query for a public key.
 * **nickserver**: Server side daemon run by providers who support Nicknym.
+A nickserver is responsible for answering the question "what public key do you see for this address"?

 Nickserver requests
 -----------------------